 Total time: 1 hour

 Lobster deviled eggs are fully loaded with tender lobster tail meat, seasonings, and sauce.
-There’s no fun party without these little finger foods as starters.
-They are the bomb!
+There’s no fun party without this savory dish full of eggy goodness.
+How can you resist their beautiful look and unrivaled creaminess?

 One neat thing about this recipe is the use of lobster broth.
 When you cook this seafood, don’t discard all of those water and shells; that’s where all the flavors and nutrients are.
 And it’s incredibly easy: just boil the lobster until the water is reduced to ½ cup.